Fitness Test

-In addition using a Body Measurement Chart to track fitness progress, taking a fitness test is a great way to benchmark your results.
+In addition using a body measurement chart to track fitness progress, taking a fitness test before, during, and after a new fitness routine is ideal to benchmark your results.

 The “average” results are taken from research studies and from big data companies such as FitBit, Aaptiv, and ClassPass.
 Finally, note that your results may not indicate your overall health level but can be used for comparison and a data point for progression.